 Before you begin to start condensing your company file (QuickBooks Desktop Premier and Enterprise 2018 and older version) using the QuickBooks Condense Data Utility, make sure to follow the below-listed steps to back up the transactions that will not be covered in the condensation of the file.
 You can try to save or print them through the link that will be given in the report.
 Further, you may follow the below-given steps to condense your company file:

-To Run the Reports:
+First Run the Reports:

 - Firstly, navigate to the File menu and select Utilities.
 From there, select the condense Data option.